 - Review expressions of interest for new member projects and programs

 - Oversight and support of working groups; financial management and resource allocation

 - Develop and manage academic, commercial and community partnerships to support the mission of ICGC ARGO

 - Implement the communications strategy to assure active consultation with all ICGC ARGO stakeholders

 - Report to Executive Board quarterly with an activity report detailing progress against goals.

-The Scientific forum is primarily a platform for inter-disciplinary discussion across the various working group areas and an opportunity for project participants to have an environment to receive updates and discuss concerns and progress within the project amongst their peers.
+The Scientific forum is primarily a platform for inter-disciplinary discussion across the various working group areas and an opportunity for program participants to have an environment to receive updates and discuss concerns and progress within the project amongst their peers.
 The participants will be composed of individuals working within member projects and working groups.
 Meetings are scheduled three times a year, with an agenda consisting of progress updates from the Management Committee and the remainder driven by attendees of the meeting.